Neighbourhood planning

 Neighbourhood Plans have statutory weight and status.
 Once adopted ('made'), they become part of the development plan for the designated area and will be used to help determine planning applications, where relevant.

-Across Babergh, we have 39 Neighbourhood Plans.
-Many have been adopted, others are at an advanced stage of progress, and some adopted plans are being reviewed and updated.
-Please use the title links further below to find out more about each plan.
+Across Babergh, we have 41 Neighbourhood Plan areas.
+Many of those Plans have been adopted, others are at an advanced stage, and some adopted Plans are now being updated.
+Please use the links further below to find out more about each Plan.

 What is best for your community?